 Operations Development Program Engineer at Zimmer Biomet in Denver, CO

 All of our engineering students complete at least one real-world project for a community client.
-We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement, and the Social Enterprise Institute.
+We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement.
 Not only do students see the potential impact of what they are learning in the classroom, but they also practice communicating professionally with a client.
 Student groups routinely present their design solutions to boards of directors and community groups.

 Engineering students considering a path to graduate school may be invited to perform intensive undergraduate research with a faculty member.
 These research experiences often take place during the summer under the Scholarship, Creative Arts, and Research Projects (SCARP) program, where students are provided room and board and a stipend.
 Students may also perform research for credit during the semester.
 These research experiences with faculty often result in peer-reviewed publications and international conference presentations for the student.